-No. Course Outcomes K-Levels CO1 Remember and understand the basic concepts of the theory and key properties of probability and random variables, and the application of these concepts in practical situations.
+No. Upon Completion of this course, the Students will be able to K-Levels CO1 Remember and understand the basic concepts of the theory and key properties of probability and random variables, and the application of these concepts in practical situations.
 K1 CO2 Summarize the entire population, based on the investigation of a sample applying statistical tests, with the aim to reach a decision, on a probabilistic basis, on observed data.
 K2 CO3 Demonstrate the concept of samples and use t test and chi square for analysis К3 CO4 Construct various statistical tools and the importance of one and two way ANOVA K4 CO5 Develop an analytical and critical bent of mind to compare and analyze the various purpose.
 K5

+Semester-I

-Semester-I CORE - III STATISTICS FOR ECONOMISTS
+CORE - III STATISTICS FOR ECONOMISTS

+CourseCode:23PECC13 Hrs/Week:6 Hrs/Semester:90 Credits:4